- Home

 Comparing total count volumes by month or by year lets you see clear long-term trends.

-This analysis is invaluable when determining the overall state of active transportation facilities and identifying a need for improvement.
+This analysis is invaluable when developing active transportation and identifying where improvement is needed.

-Once this AADT is known, you can measure the before-and-after of a new infrastructure project.
-In Montreal, for example, the creation of a bicycle lane resulted in a 2.5-fold increase in AADT!
+Once your average volume is known, you can measure the before-and-after of any new infrastructure project.
+For example, if the creation of a bicycle lane resulted in more bikes or not.

 Modal Share